 Attributes: Arts, SINE Elective

 103 Introduction to Media Studies

 This course introduces students to the study of mediated communication or "media," with particular emphasis placed on mass media forms, such as print journalism, radio, television, and film, as well as digital platforms such as Twitter, Facebook, and Snapchat.
-Students will examine these or other media forms from political, industrial, and aesthetic perspectives.
+Students will examine

+these or other media forms from political, industrial, and aesthetic perspectives.
 They will also explore how these forms have both contributed to and themselves been impacted by broader processes of social and technological change.
 By examining media in this manner-and by engaging with current debates regarding media's role in contemporary society-students will develop their understanding of how media functions and become, by the course's end, more literate consumers, producers, and critics of media today.

-Attributes: Arts.
-Humanities
+Attributes: Arts, Humanities

-201 The History of Film

-An examination of the economic, cultural, technological, generic, formal, and aesthetic evolution of cinematic art, from 19th century precursors of the motion picture to the current state of world cinema.
-Between these bookends, the survey might include such developments as the medium's inception in 1895, early international (especially German, Soviet and French) classics in silent film, the rise of Hollywood, the emergence of sound, American censorship and classical Hollywood cinema, pre-war French classics, post-war Italian neo-realism, la nouvelle vague, Asian and third-world cinemas, eastern European and British developments at mid-century, and changes in the American film industry in the Sixties and Seventies.

-This course is cross-listed as HIST 279.

-Attributes: Appropriate for First-Year, FMST US Cultural Perspective, Social Sciences 210 Topics in Film Studies Survey or themed courses dealing with various areas of world film, such as Middle East Film, Israeli Cinema, and German Cinema.
+210 Topics in Film Studies

+Survey or themed courses dealing with film.
+Sample topics might include: music in film, the ancient world on film, Hollywood, and courses focused on the cinema of various regions of the world, including the Americas, Europe, the Middle East, Africa, and Asia.
 Prerequisite dependent upon topic.

+211 Screenwriting

-211 Screenwriting This course will familiarize students with the fundamentals of good screenwriting: structure, theme, conflict, character, and dialogue.
+This course will familiarize students with the fundamentals of good screenwriting: structure, theme, conflict, character, and dialogue.
 Students take part in weekly writing exercises as preparation for their final class project--creating a detailed outline of an original screenplay, and completing the first act.
 Topics include plot and subplot, character development, and commercial considerations such as format and genre.
 Students are required to read essential books on scriptwriting and to analyze several films and the screenplays on which they are based.
 Prerequisite: CRWR 218 or any film course.
 This course is cross-listed as CRWR 219.
-Attributes: Arts, Creative Writing Course 220 Topics in Media Studies Topics may include new media, theories of media, audio, visual, and digital media studies and production, mass communication, journalism, and media and popular culture.
+Attributes: Arts, Creative Writing Course

+220 Topics in Media Studies

+Topics may include new media, theories of media, audio, visual, and digital media studies and production, mass communication, journalism, and media and popular culture.
 Prerequisite: dependent upon topic.

+310 Topics in Advanced Film Studies

+In-depth analysis and discussion of selected areas in Film Studies not normally covered in other interdisciplinary offerings.
+Topics may include, for example, auteur studies, genre studies, film theory, and film and popular culture.

+Prerequisite dependent upon topic.